 Alternative & Similar Products

-The Cuisinart Coffee Grinder is a coffee grinder for beginners.
+The Cuisinart Coffee Grinder is a burr mill grinder for beginners.
 The problem is the quality isn’t that good.
 If you’re looking for something better for around the same price point, then you should check out manual grinders such as Hario Skerton or the Hunt Brothers Coffee Grinder.

 Alternatively, if you have a higher budget, you may want to consider an electric coffee grinder like the Capresso Infinity.